eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 The CliCommands implements the commands.
 It uses FromServer Channel and ToServer Channel to interact with the server.

+### AnkTable

+The AnkTable provides an interface for creating different table output formats.
+It unifies the creation of table layouts in different places in the Ankaios CLI by abstracting the table row types through generalization.

 ### External Libraries

 #### Communication Middleware